-Operation during Low, Mean, and High Water Years-The Project is operated in a runof-river mode and generates power (i.e., diverts flows into the flowline) when sufficient water is available at the primary intake at Fairview Dam and at two small diversions that supply additional water to the flowline (Salmon Creek and Corral Creek Diversions).
-Inflows can vary seasonally and annually, depending upon the winter snowpack and other storm events.
-SCE controls the flowline so that a constant flow rate is maintained when operationally feasible.
-When changes in flows occur within SCE's control, SCE operates the Project so that flow reductions downstream of Fairview Dam (increasing flows in the flowline) do not exceed 30 percent of the existing flow per half hour for the protection of aquatic resources in the NFKR downstream of Fairview Dam (FERC License Article 407).
-Historically, when reducing flows in the flowline below 300 cubic feet per second (cfs), a ramping rate of 50 cfs per half hour was used.
-During low and some mean water years (WYs), flows are either diverted into the Project's intake and flowline for power generation or through two fish release slide gates that can release up to 300 cfs each into the NFKR below Fairview Dam, depending upon head pressure behind the dam.
+Historically, when reducing flows in the flowline when tunnel flows are below 300 cubic feet per second (cfs), a down-ramping rate of approximately 50 cfs per half hour has been used as operationally feasible.

+During low and some mean WYs, flows are either diverted into the Project's intake and flowline for power generation or through two fish release slide gates that can pass up to 300 cfs each to the NFKR below Fairview Dam, depending upon head pressure behind the dam.
 The minimum instream flow (MIF) is provided through the fish release slide gates, which can be adjusted remotely from the KR3 Powerhouse or manually adjusted on-site during adverse conditions (i.e., power outage or communication loss).
 However, during lower-flow periods, SCE may elect to operate only one generating unit and take the other off-line to conduct routine maintenance or may elect to remove both generating units from service and allow all flows to pass through the fish release gates.
-Conversely, during periods of high flows (seasonal peak run-off or high WYs), flow diversion is limited to approximately 600 cfs, which is the capacity of the intake to the flowline (approximately 600 cfs) and the two fish release slide gates to the NFKR (300 cfs per gate) spill over the crest of the dam.
+Conversely, during periods of high flows (seasonal peak run-off or high WYs), flow diversions for the Project are limited by the water right and the capacity of the flowline (approximately 600 cfs).
+Any additional inflows continue downstream through the two fish release slide gates (up to 600 cfs) or spill over the crest of the dam.